ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 ## Read-only mode

-If the tenant admin configures the policy to take automated enforcement action when there is no response from the notification recipients, additional notifications will be sent to inform the site owners or admins.
+If the tenant admin configures the policy to take automated enforcement action when there's no response from the notification recipients, additional notifications are sent to inform the site owners or admins.

-A notification will be sent when the site goes into read-only mode.
+A notification is sent when the site goes into read-only mode.

 :::image type="content" source="media/site-lifecycle-management/9-inactive-site-policy-read-only-mode.png" alt-text="screenshot of site lifecycle management read-only mode notification." lightbox="media/site-lifecycle-management/9-inactive-site-policy-read-only-mode.png":::

-Once the site is in read-only mode, the following banner will be added to the site:
+Once the site is in read-only mode, the following banner is added to the site:

 :::image type="content" source="media/site-lifecycle-management/10-inactive-site-policy-read-only-mode-banner.png" alt-text="screenshot of site lifecycle management read-only mode banner at the top of a SharePoint site." lightbox="media/site-lifecycle-management/10-inactive-site-policy-read-only-mode-banner.png":::